OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-01.md

 Then I went to the regions of Syria and Cilicia.

 ## Galatians 1:22
-I was still unknown by sight to the churches of Judea that are in Christ.
+I remained unknown by face to the churches of Judea that are in Christ.

 ## Galatians 1:23
 They only heard the report: “The man who once persecuted us is now preaching the faith he once tried to destroy.”